maxencewynen/ConfLUNet/README.md

 ## What is ConfLUNet?

 ConfLUNet is a deep learning model that performs instance segmentation of multiple sclerosis lesions in FLAIR MRI images.
-The model is based on the the [nnUNet](https://github.com/MIC-DKFZ/nnUNet/tree/master) framework.
+The model is based on the [nnUNet](https://github.com/MIC-DKFZ/nnUNet/tree/master) framework.
 The model is trained on a proprietary dataset.

 ## How to get started?